oops-i-git-it-again/dsyn-cli/README.md

 ## Problem

 In November 2021, [Microsoft announced the deprecation of Data Export Service in favor of Synapse Link for Dataverse](https://powerapps.microsoft.com/en-us/blog/do-more-with-data-from-data-export-service-to-azure-synapse-link-for-dataverse/).
-At the time of creation of this tool, when trying to set up a healthy ALM ecosystem that includes the deployment of Synapse Link configurations, the target environment of each Synapse Link configuration is hard-coded into the solution file.
+At the time of creation of `dsyn-cli`, when trying to set up a healthy ALM ecosystem that includes the deployment of Synapse Link configurations, the target environment of each Synapse Link configuration is hard-coded into the solution file.

 As a result of this behavior, when orchestrating automated deployments using solutions, all Dataverse environments will point to the same Azure Data Lake Storage Account (as well as the same Synapse Workspace).

-Many customers, including the creators of this tool, would like the option to set up dedicated resources for each of our environments.
+Many customers, including the creators of `dsyn-cli`, would like the option to set up dedicated resources for each of our environments.

 ## Solution